SummaryRead the full fact sheet

 Public mental health services in Victoria

 Victoria has mental health services in most large public hospitals, located across the state.
-If you are not in immediate danger but you need help, call NURSE-ON-CALL on or contact Approved Mental Health Services (AMHS) triage.
+If you are not in immediate danger but you need help, call on or contact Approved Mental Health Services (AMHS) triage.
 Visit the Victorian to find AMHS in your area.